-It seems plausible (perhaps for reputational reasons) that the principal could commit to cancel the project upon the occurrence of a verifiable event; for example, nondelivery at $S_t = 0$ .
+It seems plausible (perhaps for reputational reasons) that the principal could commit to cancel the project upon the occurrence of a verifiable event; e.g., non-delivery at $S_t = 0$.
 What seems less plausible is that the principal's randomization procedure is verifiable.
 Hence, we suppose that randomization is possible but commitment to explicit randomization probabilities is not.
 In such a setting, either the contract must be canceled deterministically or it must be incentive compatible for the principal to randomize between extension and cancellation.

 Thus, we seek contracts subject to a commitment constraint: when randomizing, the principal must receive the same payoff from extension as from cancellation, which is zero.
-To do so, we will look for contracts that respect the commitment constraint and are payoff-equivalent to implementing our time-budget contract under that constraint.
+To do so, we will look for contracts that respect the commitment constraint and are payoff-equivalent to implementing our time-budget contract under that constraint.14

-It is easy to see that the optimal contract with deterministic cancellation involves paying the agent severance of $W{t-} = bS{t-}$ if he reports a setback with $S_t < \bar{X}$ , which results in a terminal payoff of $-bS{t-}$ for the principal.
+It is easy to see that the optimal contract with deterministic cancellation involves paying the agent severance of $W{t-} = bS{t-}$ if he reports a setback with $S_t < \bar{X}$, which results in a terminal payoff of $-bS{t-}$ for the principal.
 She can, however, do better with a contract under which it is incentive compatible to randomize.
 Formally, this involves a constraint that the principal's expected payoff when granting an extension is the same as from cancellation, namely 0.

-D.1.
-Two Contracts
+D.1 Two Contracts

 We demonstrate two such contracts.
 The first grants the agent a very large extension.
-Given the structure of the problem, there is always a positive initial grant of utility and an associated time budget $\bar{S}$ that gives the principal zero utility.
-We modify the existing time-budget contract (Definition 4) so that an extension to $\bar{S}$ is granted with probability $S_t/\bar{S}$ .
+Given the structure of the problem, there is always a positive initial grant of utility and an associated time budget \bar{S} that gives the principal zero utility.15 We modify the existing time-budget contract (Definition 4) so that an extension to \bar{S} is granted with probability S_t/\bar{S} .
 This modification is incentive compatible for the agent and gives the principal zero utility for both extension and cancellation, so it respects the commitment constraint.

 The second contract uses mixed strategies.
-To construct such a contract, we need to relax the concept of incentive compatibility given in Definition 2.
+To construct such a contract we need to relax the concept of incentive compatibility given in Definition 2.
 Specifically, suppose that a contract is IC if it is optimal for the agent to follow the principal's recommended action at each point in time and to honestly report setbacks.
 Now consider an altered time-budget contract under which the principal recommends $a_t = 1$ unless and until a setback with $S_t < \bar{X}$ is reported.
-Then, if the agent is granted an extension (i.e., the clock is reset to $S_t = \bar{X}$ ), the recommended action is for him to randomize between quitting while requesting a severance payment of $b\bar{X}$ and continuing to work.
+Then, if the agent is granted an extension (i.e., the clock is reset to $S_t = \bar{X}$) the recommended action is for him to randomize between quitting while requesting a severance payment of $b\bar{X}$ and continuing to work.
 Because the agent is indifferent between these two alternatives, randomization with any probabilities is IC for him.
 Moreover, the recommended probabilities can be calibrated such that the expected payoff to the principal from granting an extension is 0.
-This would leave her indifferent between cancellation and extension, and hence willing to randomize with the probabilities given in Definition 4.
+This would leave her indifferent between cancellation and extension and hence willing to randomize with the probabilities given in Definition 4:

-PROPOSITION D.1-Nonverifiable Randomization: The principal can implement a contract that respects the commitment constraint with an altered time budget and the same prize structure $K{\tau}$ .
-If $S_t < \bar{X}$ and a setback is reported, then the principal extends the schedule to $\bar{X}$ with probability $\frac{S{t-}}{X}$ and cancels the project with probability $1 - \frac{S{t-}}{X}$ .
-Upon receiving an extension, the agent randomizes between quitting and requesting severance of $b\bar{X}$ with probability $q = \frac{\hat{F}(\bar{X},0)}{\hat{F}(\bar{X},0)+b\bar{X}}$ , and continuing to work with probability 1 - q, where
+Proposition D.1 (Non-verifiable Randomization) The principal can implement a contract that respects the commitment constraint with an altered time budget and the same prize structure K{τ} .
+If $S_t < \bar{X}$ and a setback is reported, then the principal extends the schedule to \bar{X} with probability $\frac{S{t-}}{\bar{X}}$ and cancels the project with probability

-&lt;sup>14Notice that our time-budget contract has randomization as soon as the principal knows that randomization will be required, but not earlier.
+$^{^{14}}$ Notice that our time-budget contract has randomization as soon as the principal knows that randomization will be required, but not earlier.
 Any delay would result in the principal receiving a negative payoff from the flow cost c before randomizing and receiving zero.